 Great Divide Trail (GDT)

-Other Canadian and Alaskan trail systems and roads along the Continental Divide
+Alaskan Highway along with numerous other Canadian and Alaskan trail systems and backcountry roads

 The gear I’ll be taking from Mexico to Alaska may be broken down into three discrete pack setups: